wildoracle/beepy/README.md

-# beepy
+<h1>Give your Beepy a fresh start!</h1>
+<h3>Step 1: DON'T follow the official steps in the link below, but instead take the steps I'm sharing here to install Ardangelo aka Excel's drivers and firmware using my custom script.</h3>
-Personal build files and docs for https://beepy.sqfmi.com/docs/getting-started
+This started as a personal log of what build files worked and documentation for the https://beepy.sqfmi.com/docs/getting-started

 ----------------------------------------------------------------
 <h1>Software Setup</h1>
-<h2>Use the Raspberry Pi Imager tool to flash an SD card with the latest Raspberry Pi OS image</h2>
+<h3>Use the Raspberry Pi Imager tool to flash an SD card with the latest Raspberry Pi OS image</h3>

 Choose the Raspberry Pi OS Lite (32-bit) image
 Click the gear icon ⚙ to also setup WiFi and enable SSH